Quick hit: Your employee rewards program is a critical part of your employee experience. Here are 5 best practices for employee rewards programs:

 How?
 We’ll tell you.
 Kazoo has done extensive research into the science of motivation and employee rewards to come up with five best practices for experience-enhancing employee rewards:

-1. Give employees meaningful options
+1. Give employees meaningful reward options

 Variety is the spice of life – and of rewards.
 Take it from motivation guru Dan Ariely, who conducted a study of Israeli semiconductor workers where he offered different groups different rewards:

-- Group 1 received nothing
+- No reward for Group 1 🚫

-- Group 4 received compliments
+- Compliments for Group 4 👑

 The end result?
 The pizza group performed best, with the compliment group coming in a close second.
 The cash bonus group came in dead last — lower even than Group 1, who received nothing at all.